A Family Guide to Visiting the Sea Life Centre Brighton

 Allow 1 – 2 hours

 Under 3’s FREE.
-Book online for up to 40% off walk in prices (£10.50 rather than £19 on the day).
+Book online for up to 40% off walk in prices (£14.35 rather than £20.50 for an adult and £10.50 rather than £15 for a child on the day).
 You need to book a day in advance to receive this discount.

 Also look out for 2 for 1 offers with National Rail or use your Tesco Clubcard to get money off in exchange for vouchers.